utah-cs3550-fa24/assignments/study-guide.md

 You should be able to include JavaScript into an HTML page.
-You should know the syntax of a `<script>` tag, how to write inline JS, and what the `defer` and `async` parameters do.
+You should know the syntax of a `<script>` tag, how to write inline JS, and what the `defer` parameter does.
 You should also know what `type=module` does, at least at a high level (allows `import`, separate namespace).
 You should be able to explain the idea of progressive enhancement.

 You should be comfortable with basic JavaScript syntax.
-You should also know what to avoid: type mixing, accidental globals, `var` declarations, `for` loops with undeclared or `var`-declared variables, `for`/`in` loops, `function` inline functions.
+You should also know what to avoid: type mixing, accidental globals, `var` declarations, `for` loops with undeclared or `var`-declared variables, `for`/`in` loops, `function` inline functions, and the `this` variable.
 You should know `Arrays.from` and the difference between arrays and array-like objects.
-You should be able to identify bugs arising from the use of `this` and be able to fix them by switching to arrow functions.

 You should be able to use jQuery's `$` for wrapping, selecting, and creating elements.
+You should have an idea what APIs require unwrapped elements (like `e.target`) and which expect jQuery APIs and how to wrap (`$`) and unwrap (`Array.from`).
 You should be able to use the following jQuery APIs for manipulating elements:

 - `append`, `prepend`, `before`, `after`, `remove`, `replace`
 - `addClass`, `removeClass`, `val`, `attr`